Nuclear power in Taiwan: 2013

-On 16 August 2013, Taiwanese held a press conference in Taipei to demand Taipower to stop further electricity price hike, stop construction of the fourth nuclear power plant and stop lying to the public.
+On 15 August 2013, protestors held a press conference in Taipei to demand Taipower to stop further electricity price hikes, stop construction on the fourth nuclear power plant and stop lying to customers.

-On 24 August 2013, over 1,000 Taiwanese gathered at Chiang Kai-shek Memorial Hall to demand the government to stop constructing the fourth nuclear power plant.
-The event was organized by Moms Love Taiwan.
-The organization made three request during the demonstration, which were for the government to come up with energy policies, promote education on environmental and energy matters and publish the timetable for a nuclear-free Taiwan.
+A demonstration about the Fourth Nuclear Power Plant was held on 24 August 2013 at Chiang Kai-shek Memorial Hall.

 2014

 In March 2014, around 130,000 Taiwanese marched for an anti-nuclear protest around Taiwan.
-They demanded that the government remove nuclear power plants in Taiwan.
-The march came ahead of the 3rd anniversary of Fukushima disaster.
-Around 50,000 people marched in Taipei while another three separate events were held around other Taiwanese cities attended by around 30,000 people.
-Among the participants are the organizations from Green Citizen Action's Alliance, Homemakers United Foundation, Taiwan Association for Human Rights and Taiwan Environmental Protection Union.
+They demanded that the government abandon nuclear power in Taiwan.
+The march came ahead of the 3rd anniversary of the Fukushima disaster.
+According to organizers, around 50,000 people marched in Taipei while another three events held in other Taiwanese cities were attended by around 30,000 people.
+Participating organizations included Green Citizen Action's Alliance, Homemakers United Foundation, Taiwan Association for Human Rights and Taiwan Environmental Protection Union.

-On April 22, 2014, Lin Yi-hsiung began an 8-day hunger strike at Taipei's Gikong Presbyterian Church to demand that the government halt the construction of the Fourth Nuclear Power Plant in New Taipei City's Gongliao District, while also calling for an amendment to the referendum law.
-On April 27, thousands of activists occupied Zhongxiao West Road, a major thoroughfare in front of Taipei Main Station.
-Riot police armed with water cannons evicted the protesters by 7 a.m. local time on April 28.
-Over the weekend, as many as 50,000 activists gathered on Ketagalan Blvd in front of the Presidential Office.